 The primary obstacle to critical thinking is emotion.
 This is a tactic all social engineers use to subvert the training the user may have received and get them to act even though it may not be in their best interest.

 The most common emotional triggers used by attackers are fear, trust, curiosity, and greed.
 These can be used together or independently to try to flood the target with enough emotion that critical thinking just isn’t possible.
-That moment can actually be the trigger that critical thinking is necessary in that situation.
+That moment can actually be the trigger that critical thinking is necessary for that situation.

 When you receive an email or a phone call and, for whatever reason, you start to feel overly emotional about the content or message being presented, that is when you should step back and re-evaluate the situation.
 Nothing, short of a direct life or death moment, will be adversely affected by an extra minute or two of analysis.
-That short period of time could be enough for your intellectual mind to see the flaw, danger or consequence that your emotional mind looked right past.
+That short period of time could be enough for your intellectual mind to see the flaw, danger, or consequence that your emotional mind looked right past.

 Take notice if you are emotional in a situation, evaluate the request that is being made, and understand the consequences of taking that action.
 Be a critical thinker by applying these simple strategies.
 Well, simple to say but it takes practice to master.